marknagelberg/llm_repo_assistant/README.md

 - **Code Understanding**: Retrieve high-level class and function signatures, get class and function definitions, and update or create new class and function definitions.
 Also read and create code documentation.
-- **Test Execution**: Run tests for your code repository using the integrated test execution feature (only pytest for now)
+- **Command Line Execution**: Set up a configuration file for particular command line commands you want the LLM to be able to run in your repo's environment.

 ## Supported Languages